istarwyh/MyRoad/docs/Vnote/leveling up as a programmer/technology/database/How to Choose the Suitable Database.md

 - ClickHouse focuses on read consistency for analytical queries.
 - OSS and Simple Storage Service provide eventual consistency for object storage.
 ### **Usability**
+#### Support for Global Indexes
+Local indexes are friendly to transaction performance and are all local transactions.
+However, they have the disadvantage of [[Possible Problems with Sharding and Partitioning#4. 读扩散：查询没有分库分表键拖慢查询| read amplification]].
+Global indexes avoid read amplification, but they convert all transactions into [[Possible Problems with Sharding and Partitioning#3. 分布式事务|distributed transactions]], greatly increasing transaction complexity and slowing down the performance of individual transactions.
 #### Query Language
 - MySQL and PostgreSQL use `SQL` as their query language.
 - Redis has its own `set of commands` for data manipulation.